 About & Contact

 Cordelia Fine is now a Professor of History & Philosophy of Science in the School of Historical & Philosophical Studies at the University of Melbourne.
-She is also the recipient of the inaugural Women's Leadership Institute Australia Fellowship.
+She was the inaugural recipient of the Women's Leadership Institute Australia Research Fellowship.

-For foreign rights or permissions enquiries, please contact Cordelia's literary agent, Barbara Lowenstein of Lowenstein Associates Inc., New York.
+For foreign rights or permissions enquiries, please contact Cordelia's literary agent, Andrew Gordon of David Higham Associates.

 Cordelia can be contacted by email at [email protected] or by post at: